Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Extension to the reduction for time-dependent forced mechanical systems with symmetries

-\begin{exmp}[Rolling disk with dissipation hitting a moving wall] Consider a homogeneous circular disk of radius $R$ and mass $m$ moving in the vertical plane $xOy$ (see Example \ref{example_disk}).
+\begin{example}[Rolling disk with dissipation hitting a moving wall] Consider a homogeneous circular disk of radius $R$ and mass $m$ moving in the vertical plane $xOy$ (see Example \ref{example_disk} and Figure~\ref{fig:example_disk_moving}).

-Suppose that there are two rough walls at the axis $y=0$ and at $y=f(t)$, where $f(t)\geq h=\alpha R$ for some constant $\alpha>1$.
-When the disk hits one of the walls, the impact map is given by where the switching surface is given by
+Suppose that there are two rough walls at the axis $y=0$ and at $y=f(t)$, where $f(t)\geq h=2\alpha R$ for some constant $\alpha>1$.
+When the disk hits one of the walls, the impact map is given by where {the switching surface is $S=C_1\cup C_2$, with